magomimmo/modern-cljs/doc/tutorial-14.md

 )
 ```

-> NOTE 1: In the Restful communitoes, which I appreciated a lot, that
+> NOTE 1: In the Restful communities, which I appreciated a lot, that
 > whould be a blasphemy, because the Shopping Calculator is an
-> application resource which is safe and idempotent, in Restful
+> application resource which, in Restful parlance, is safe and
-> parlance, and we should have used the default GET verb/method.
+> idempotent and we should have used the default GET verb/method.

+> NOTE 2: we also extract the values of the input parameters of the
+> `shoppingForm` by passing the args vector
+> `[quantity price tax discount]` to the POST call.

-Now reload the [shopping page][3] and click again the `Calculate`
+Now reload the [shopping URI][2] and click again the `Calculate`
 button.
-You should receive a plain text of the input values of the form.
+You should receive a plain text of the input values of the

-![FictionShopping][8]
+form.

+![FictionShopping][7]

 Let's know go back for a while and see what happens if we re-enable the
 JavaScript engine of the browser.
 Open again the Setting of the
 Developer Tools and enable the JavaScript engine by unmarking the
 `Disable JavaScript` check-box.

-Next, reload the [shopping page][3] and finally click the `Calculate`
+Next, reload the [shopping URI][2] and finally click the `Calculate`
 button again.

-![FictionShopping2][9]
+![FictionShopping2][7]

 Ops, it seems that the Ajax version of the Shopping Calculator does not
-work anymor.
-What did happen?
+work anymore.
+What happened?

-### Fix the failed virtual test
+### Fix the failed test

 By having changed the `Calculate` input from `type="button"` to
-`type="submit"`, when now the user clicks it, the control passes to the
+`type="submit"`, when now the user clicks it, the control passes to
-`action="/shopping"` which submits a POST request to the server.
+the `action="/shopping"` and submits a POST request to the server
+which responds with by calling the handler function just attached to
+the POST "/shopping" route.

-We already afforded this problem in a [previous tutorial][10]
+We already afforded this problem in a [previous tutorial][8]
 dedicated to the `login` example and we solved it by preventing the
 above to happen.